nlp4se/FeClustRE/Readme.md

 **FeClustRE** is a system for extracting **app features** from reviews, grouping them into **hierarchical taxonomies**, and assigning **semantic labels** to each cluster using **LLMs**.
 The pipeline stores taxonomies in **Neo4j** and provides utilities to assess the quality and coherence of these structures.

-This repository serves as the full **replication package** for our paper, including code, metrics, and queries.
+This repository serves as the full **replication package** for our paper, including code, metrics, and automated evaluation framework.

 ---

-## System Architecture

-1. **Feature Extraction:** Extracts candidate feature phrases from app reviews using T-FREX or TransfeatEx models.
-2. **Hierarchical Clustering:** Groups features into clusters via agglomerative clustering with automatic threshold tuning.
-3. **Taxonomy Construction:** Each cluster is transformed into a mini taxonomy tree structure and stored in Neo4j.
-4. **LLM Semantic Labeling:** The root of each taxonomy is assigned a human-readable label by an LLM based on its child features.
-5. **Taxonomy Merging:** Similar taxonomies are automatically merged based on semantic similarity.
-6. **Analysis Tools:** Provides similarity analysis, singleton detection, and low-quality label diagnostics.

----

-## Setup Instructions
+## Quick Start - Replication Package

 ### 1. Install Dependencies